 Asheville Academy offers the highest quality of academic programming to our students.
 This helps students achieve grade level goals, and most importantly, feel empowered to succeed in future school settings.
 Our team of highly qualified teachers deliver curriculum aligned with national standards in a classroom setting that meets the diverse needs of our student body.
 We deliver year-round academic programming for grades 4 through 10.
-All core curriculum is aligned with national standards, ensuring that students are achieving at grade level and are able to transition smoothly into traditional settings upon graduation.
+All core curricula alligns with national standards.
+This ensures that students are achieving at grade level and are able to transition smoothly into traditional settings upon graduation.

 Asheville Academy is a therapeutic boarding school for girls and assigned female at birth ages 10-14 who struggle with learning, behavioral, and emotional diagnoses.
 This program is social, emotional, and academically focused in order to empower girls to move forward and transition smoothly back into their home and school life.
-Students gain a greater sense of confidence, ability to manage emotions, and the skills to communicate effectively.
+Students gain a greater sense of confidence, the ability to manage emotions, and the skills to communicate effectively.
 We can help your family today!

 Contact us at 800-264-8709.